 Students are required to complete their academic program in a timely manner.
 IEC policy states that the students must maintain a minimum GPA of 1.0.
 Students who do not maintain this minimum will fall out of status.

-DSOs
+DSO

 All schools approved to operate under the supervision of SEVIS are required to have DSOs (Designated School Officials) on hand to answer questions about the international student’s responsibilities.
 The Primary DSO, or PDSO, at IEC is Lyudmyla Lyubetska.